This is the Best Cast Iron Skillet, According to Our Food Editor

-Durable, versatile, and affordable—it’s the pan that can do (almost) anything.
+Durable, versatile, and affordable—Lodge’s cast iron skillet is the pan that can do (almost) anything.

 My Lodge cast iron skillet occupies some valuable real estate in my kitchen.
 It lives on the back burner of my stovetop.
 Sometimes it moves to another burner or the oven, depending on what I am cooking, but this pan rarely sees the inside of a kitchen cabinet, or is ever tucked away on a high shelf.
 It’s just too dang useful.
 Every time I put the thing away, I inevitably pull it right back out again.
 (The “assist handle” on the top of the skillet makes grabbing this heavy pan a breeze.)